Ancient Warrior Skills in Crafting and Using Throwing Nets

 Trapping Terrestrial Game

-For larger game, such as antelope or deer, the throwing net was used in conjunction with drives and group hunting strategies.
-Whole communities would cooperate, beating the bush to drive animals towards long nets strung across their escape routes.
-The animals would become hopelessly entangled, allowing the hunters to move in and dispatch them.
-This required a high degree of teamwork and strategic planning, reinforcing the social bonds and tactical coordination necessary for group combat.
-The net, in this context, was not just a tool for food; it was a social and tactical instrument that built the discipline of a fighting unit.
+For larger game such as antelope or deer, the throwing net was used in conjunction with drives and group hunting strategies that required whole communities to cooperate.
+People would beat the bush to drive animals toward long nets strung across their escape routes, creating a funnel that channeled the game into the waiting mesh.
+The animals would become hopelessly entangled, allowing the hunters to move in and dispatch them with minimal risk.

 Discipline and Mastery: The Warrior's Path